How To Get Your Stuff Together For A Tornado

 “Literally, the hospital imploded,” said Dr. Jim Riscoe, an emergency room physician at the 230-bed facility.
 There is an emergency plan for disasters, he said, “but they don’t anticipate the emergency being the hospital.”When it was over, just after 5:30 p.m.
 Sunday, the storm had gouged a six-mile swath roughly half a mile wide in this city of 50,000 people.
 At least 116 people died, five of them hospital patients.The apocalyptic after-images were depressingly familiar, reminiscent of those from the deadly April tornadoes in the South: rubble as far as the eye could see, cars buried under pieces of houses, trees wrenched from the ground with massive roots reaching toward the sky, columns of smoke rising from gas fires, emergency vehicles with lights flashing.
 And everywhere, knots of people stunned by nature’s violence mourned their losses, counted their blessings and told their harrowing stories.”

-That article always reminds me of CNN’s coverage of the last spring’s tornadoes and floods.
-Do you remember the faces of the people in the midst of the storm?
+That article always reminds me of CNN or FOX news coverage of whatever storm just took place.
+One thing is always the same.
+The faces of the people in the midst of the storm.

 They looked shell-shocked, terrified, lost.
 Most of those people, were at least moderately prepared for a disaster.